kINGKHAN8971/Ashu125/README.md

 # Ashu125
-This is a simple HTML, CSS and JavaScript website project.
+This is a simple HTML, CSS and website project.